 Fascinated by Cambodia and its resilience, I began reading book after book on its history, and as the country slowly recovered from its horrendous past, sponsored a couple of children (who I was lucky enough to later visit) through a small and now defunct NGO.
 I was worried that I’d built it up so much in my mind that I would be disappointed if I ever made it there, but instead I fell head over heels in love with the country.
 Indeed, it is one of the few countries I’ve explored that has exceeded my expectations in every single way and my affection and connection to it’s culture and its people still runs very deep.

 So you could say I’m kinda happy with my son’s new found interest.
 We’ve been chatting at length about this incredibly beautiful and special place and how its warm and resilient people stole my heart.

 Raffles curiosity has seen him ask many questions, read some of my old books (at least the ones not focusing on its more brutal history), and pore over my photo albums again and again.
-Though that may have as much to do with the fact that he’s fascinated by the unwrinkled young thing masquerading as his mother in the pics.

 We’ve discussed its history – both recent and ancient.
 We’ve talked tuktuks, Tomb Raider and temples.
 And now, he’s desperate to see them all for himself.

 As is inevitable when it comes to my wee walking, talking stomach, conversation also turned to food which led to Mama Eats World being sent to the kitchen to whip up something Cambodian-ish!